AlmondTeaa/Portfolio-Website/README.md

 Notes:
 - Currently incompatible with mobile
-- Projects hasn't been finished yet
+- Projects section hasn't been finished yet
 ## About Me
 Hi!
 I’m Boss Tea, a junior developer with experience in backend systems, SSL/TLS, authentication APIs, and state machines. .